Densaugeo/den-antares.com/cobalt/posts/navigating-the-passkey-minefield.md

 I set up passkey auth for a small section of my personal site where my account is the only one, so I don't need a new user signup process.
 I don't need account recovery either, since I can always SSH into my server and reset stuff manually if I need to.

-I used the FastAPI Python framework on the backend, and web browser clients on the frontend.
+I used the FastAPI Python framework on the backend (chosen mostly due to my familiarity with it), and web browser clients on the frontend.
 Since public keys are completely safe to publish and I only have a few of them, I just hardcoded my public keys into the server script.

 You can see the full code for this implementation in [its git repo](https://github.com/Densaugeo/tir-na-nog).
+This article is based on [this commit](https://github.com/Densaugeo/tir-na-nog/commit/c7ae004de8d6797ae4ce7fb98804da1577e390a0).

 ## Stage 0: Imports and Stuff